Lessons on longevity: Structural audit of a 20-year-old reinforced concrete building

 Dilemma: Repair or rebuild?

-Lessons for the industry
+Lessons for the industry:

 This case brings forth critical takeaways for structural engineers, policymakers, builders, and owners alike: